 SCTF will work towards an arrangement on improved scientific research cooperation among the eight Arctic States.
-It had its first meeting in December 2013 and will report to Ministerial Meeting in 2015.
+It had its first meeting in December 2013 and will report to the Ministerial Meeting in 2017.
 The Task Force is co-chaired by Russia, Sweden and the United States.